FermORG/FermionJS/README.md

 - Manipulation

 Fermion is all about ease of use and speed.
-Drag and drop, resize, double-click to design your app layout
+Drag and drop, resize, double-click to design your app layout.

 - Configuration